National-Digital-Twin/integration-architecture-documentation/DeveloperDocumentation/IANode/data-ingestion-methods.md

 apache-jena-5.3.0/bin/tdbloader --loc=<path-to>/secure-agent-graph/scg-docker/mnt/databases/knowledge dataset.ttl
 ```

-The above is a valid exaple assuming that:
+The above is a valid example assuming that:
 * the Docker container was started in `<path-to>/secure-agent-graph` folder as:
     ```
     docker run -d --rm -p 3030:3030 --name secure-agent-graph \